sgraf812/mpl/README.md

 # Key features

 * **Monad-agnostic**: You can instantiate this framework at any particular monad your program is written in.
 Batteries are included for working with standard monad transformer stacks such as `StateT`, `ExceptT`, `ReaderT`, `Id` and `IO`.
 * **Semi-automated**: The full spectrum of automation is available: Start trying a fully automated proof, fall back to automatic generation of manually discharged verification conditions, and perform Iris-style interactive proofs in a dedicated proof mode for the leftovers.
+In the current pre-alpha, expect only that the latter mode works reliably for you.
 * **Functional correctness**: The framework offers a unary program logic for functional correctness proofs.
 As of yet there are no plans to support relational program logics.